 - You are having problems with your internet connection.

 How to start Mac in Recovery Mode

-The most often used way to enter Recovery Mode is this:
+The most often used way to enter Recovery Mode (on a Mac with an Intel processor) is this:

 - Click on Apple logo at the top left of the screen.

 - Select Restart.

 - Immediately hold down the Command and R keys until you see an Apple logo or spinning globe.
 You will see the spinning globe if the Mac is trying to start macOS Recovery via the internet because it is unable to start from the built-in recovery system.

 - Eventually your Mac will show the Recovery Mode Utilities window with the following options:

 However, there are a number of different key combinations you can use to boot in Recovery mode depending on what you want to do, we detail these below.